 Bloodborne Pathogen Training

 Part of the OSHA standard mandates the annual training of all employees in Bloodborne Pathogens.
 This ensures your employees are aware of the dangers and know the correct procedures and their responsibilities.
-You can train your employees using our automated Bloodborne Pathogens Training for groups to make sure your company is OSHA compliant.
+You can train your employees using our automated Bloodborne Pathogens certification for groups to make sure your company is OSHA compliant.

 The Occupational Safety and Health Administration (OSHA) established the Bloodborne Pathogen Standard (BBPS) in 1991 in response to the rising frequency of these injuries and exposures in the healthcare profession.
 The primary motive for adopting this guideline was to protect an estimated six million workers who were in danger of being injured or vulnerable.
 Thus, it is important to observe this standard not only to prevent expensive fines but also, to maintain the security and safety of your employees and patients.